 |Clek Fllo||Best safety features for rear-facing.
 Optimized for center seat installation.||$379 and up|

 |Graco Extend2Fit||Budget friendly seat (sale price $150) that's very roomy for child yet takes up little room into front seat.
 Optimized for side seat installations.||$199 and up|

 The top 3 sets of pictures below are of 2 big kids – a 6y10m girl and 4y1m boy – in a few of these seats (Clek Foonf, Graco Extend2Fit 3-in-1, Nuna Rava).
 Both kids are within the rear-facing height and weight limits for the seats EXCEPT the 6y/o girl is too tall for rear-facing in the Clek seats as she is more than 43 inches tall.
 The 4y/o boy is 38 pounds and 43 inches tall.

-Remember that there are lower anchor weight limits – such that with all of these seats you will eventually need to install them with a seat belt in order to use them to their maximum rear-facing capacity.
-Below is a list of the maximum child’s weight above which you can no longer install with LATCH, and must install with a seat belt.
+Remember that there are lower anchor weight limits – so when using any of these seats you will eventually need to install them with a seat belt in order to use them to their maximum rear-facing capacity.

 Which ones are the narrowest?
 The Clek Foonf & Fllo and the Diono Radians are the narrowest on the outside – but are very roomy on the inside.
 The Nuna Rava is also pretty slim on the outside, but less roomy on the inside.